Chart Color Schemes

 Mayfield is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Mayfield, as evaluated at the latest Census, consisted of 74.6% houses and 25.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Mayfield was at 23.6%, with the remainder of dwellings either mortgaged (34.5%) or rented (41.9%).
-The median monthly mortgage repayment in Mayfield was $1,845, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure in Mayfield was recorded at $375, compared to Non-Metro NSW's $330.
-Nationally, Mayfield's mortgage repayments were lower than the Australian average of $1,863, while rents were comparable to the national figure of $375.
+The dwelling structure in Mayfield, as per the latest Census data, consisted of 74.6% houses and 25.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Mayfield was at 23.6%, with the remaining dwellings either mortgaged (34.5%) or rented (41.9%).
+The median monthly mortgage repayment in Mayfield was $1,845, higher than Regional NSW's average of $1,733.
+The median weekly rent figure for Mayfield was recorded at $375, compared to Regional NSW's $330.
+Nationally, Mayfield's mortgage repayments were lower than the Australian average of $1,863, while rents were comparable at $375.

 Frequently Asked Questions - Housing